Favio101/IT_home_labs/README.md

 - The purpose of virtualization for lab and enterprise environments
 - Navigating an Active Directory
 - Managing OUs, Users, and Groups
+- Creating GPOs
+- Configuring a DNS Server
+- Adding physical devices to a domain

 ---